 The price of raw natural rubber has been increasing over the several years.
 Natural rubber and synthetic rubber are closely linked in the stock market so the increase in oil prices which affects the price of synthetic rubber has had a knock on affect on natural rubber prices.
 The rubber market is a speculative market and big brokers continue to forecast the massive consumption rate in China and the far east.
 This is pushing the price up.
 Our mats are made from the highest quality natural materials in the UK.
 We try to minimise waste as much as possible.
 Quality control and production costs are higher than mass produced German or Chinese mats in comparison.

-The ecoYoga jute mats are made in the UK .
-We deliberately choose not to make our mats in China or Taiwan: Cheap labour and mass production have no place in anything connected with yoga.
-There are currently no Fair Trade standards within the jute or rubber industry.
-Jute is set to have standards in the future.
+The ecoYoga jute mats are skilfully made in the UK .
+We deliberately choose not to make our mats in China or Taiwan : Cheap labour and mass production did not seem right.
+Fair Trade standards within the jute or rubber industry are slowly emerging though are currently very limited.
 Our Scottish jute supplier has long family business relationships in India and Bangladesh and works only with government factories (all ISO-9001 certified) where standards can be monitored.
 They already have their own standards in practice.

-The rubber industry has not met with consumer demand to supply fair trade rubber though, in the current climate of business, we hope this will change in the not too too distant future.
+The international rubber trade has not met with consumer demand to supply fair trade rubber though, in the current climate of business, this has to change in the not too too distant future.
 We are making our own enquiries into the potential of this for our yoga mats.

 The chances are that your mat still contains PVC, an environmentally damaging plastic.
 Also many of the other plastic and rubber mats need high energy consumming production methods.
 There is however much change afoot in the yoga mat world with increased demand for non-plastic goods.
 We have not yet found any supplier of Yoga mats that conform to our sense & standards of ecology.